 There’s a difference between the two and the latter results in poor communication.

 The Holy-Spirit revealed this to me sometime ago that I used to listen to respond and not to understand.

 Although I still falter sometimes, I am learning that listening is a vital role in communication.

-My career path as a teacher taught me the importance of listening, especially in a day and age where everybody has an opinion and would rather you listen to them than they listen to you.
+My career path as a teacher taught me the importance of listening, especially in a day and age where everybody has an opinion.

 When our friends talk, do we listen to understand them?

 When our spouses or children talk, do we listen?
 Like really listen?